Swimming faster when it matters most.

-During tapering, the anaerobic threshold increases and the swimmer can perform at higher speeds and intensities for a longer time.
-Allowing the swimmer to have that superhuman feeling of being more explosive and having more “easy speed” off the blocks.
+During tapering, the anaerobic threshold increases, and the swimmer can perform at higher speeds and intensities for longer.
+This allows the swimmer to have that superhuman feeling of being more explosive and having more “easy speed” off the blocks.
 When swimmers train hard they get fit but they also get more and more tired and only when that fatigue dissipates they are going to be able to see the positive impact of training.

 For most of the season, the goal of training is to maximize the athletes' physical capacity.
 Nearing a big meet however the focus shifts to speed work.
 Primarily focusing on high-quality race speed swims in shorter repeats combined with high rest.
 Any work from Vo2 and up should be targeting the swimmer's best stroke and event.

 Avoid over tapering.
 Ove tapering is when you do more work too early and the swimmers hit their performance sweet spot before the actual meet.
 The most common mistake for this happens when you start to decrease volume by 15% each week, the swimmer starts to look good in the water and the coach increases the intensity and specifically the volume on that intensity.
 Feeling and looking good in the water has one pitfall, you may think you should do more but you need to resist the urge to train harder.